cbarkr/blog/content/ctf/picoCTF/practice/PIE TIME 2.md

 ![[fuzzing_stack.png]]

 What we're really after is the stack register, `rsp`.
-Entering `x/25gx $rsp` will display the addresses of 25 items on the stack:
+Entering `x/25gx $rsp` will display the first 25 items on the stack:

 ![[rsp.png]]

+Notice that many of the entries are some variation of `25` and `70`?
+These are our `%p`'s!
+In ASCII, `%` has the hex value `25`, while `p` has the hex value `70`.

-`main` has to be in here somewhere, so I incrementally checked each value using `x/gx <address>`.
+What we're really after, however, is `main`.
+It has to be in here somewhere, so I incrementally checked each value using `x/gx <address>`.
 Eventually, we find that the 25th item is main:

 ![[main_address.png]]